zulip/zulip/templates/zerver/for/open-source.md

 ### Hundreds of integrations.

-Get events from GitHub, Travis CI, JIRA, and
+Get events from GitHub, Travis CI, Jira, and
 [hundreds of other tools](/integrations) right in Zulip.
 Topics give each issue its own place for discussion.